Catholic Church in North Macedonia: Macedonian Apostolic Vicariate of the Bulgarians

-The movement for liberation and independence gets his swing in mid-19th century, when the whole of Europe is waking to a national consciousness.
-This movement takes North Macedonia.
-In the struggle for religious freedom from the Hellenic influence a national spirit in the Macedonian people are waking up and the spirit of ecclesiastical independence from Constantinople Patriarchate arose.
-Then, a failed request allegiance in various independent churches, trying to free from the jurisdiction of the Patriarch of Constantinople ends in a compound of the local Bulgarians with the Catholic Church in 1859.
+The movement for liberation and independence gets its swing in the mid-19th century, when the whole of Europe was waking up to a national consciousness.
+This movement also took place in North Macedonia.
+In the struggle for religious freedom from the Hellenic influence the national spirit of the Macedonian people awoke and the spirit of ecclesiastical independence from Constantinople Patriarchate also arose.
+After several unsuccessful attempts by various independent churches to free themselves from the jurisdiction of the Patriarch of Constantinople, a group of local Bulgarians eventually joined the Catholic Church in 1859.
 The center of this movement was the town of Kilkis, what is known as "Union of Kukush".
-In 1861, Bulgarian Catholic Apostolic Vicariate of Constantinople was created for the Eastern-Catholic Bulgarians of the Byzantine Rite in European provinces of the Ottoman Empire, including the then region of Macedonia.
-In 1883 as its off-shoot was created a Macedonian Apostolic Vicariate of the Bulgarians based in Thessaloniki.
+In 1861, the Bulgarian Catholic Apostolic Vicariate of Constantinople was created for the Eastern-Catholic Bulgarians of the Byzantine Rite in European provinces of the Ottoman Empire, including the then region of Macedonia.
+In 1883 as its off-shoot, was created a Macedonian Apostolic Vicariate of the Bulgarians based in Thessaloniki.
 Its first appointed Apostolic Vicar was Lazar Mladenov.

 Pastoral Vicariate

 With the creation of the Apostolic Vicariate of the Bulgarians in North Macedonia, a legal structure of the Catholic Church of the Byzantine rite in North Macedonia was established.
 Bishop Mladenov indicates a clear direction for the development of the Catholic Church of Eastern Rite.
-But unfortunate circumstances affected this region: the Ilinden Uprising, the Balkan Wars and World War I reflects negatively to Catholics.
-After the First World War the Eastern rite Catholics were found in Vardar Macedonia and Strumica region, and the Pope place them under the care of the then Catholic Archbishop of Skopje.
-On October 19, 1923 with the provision of the Vatican they became an integral part of Eparchy of Križevci and remain as such until 2001.
+But unfortunate circumstances affected this region: the Ilinden Uprising, the Balkan Wars and World War I reflected negatively on the Catholic population.
+After the First World War the Eastern rite Catholics were found in Vardar Macedonia and Strumica region, and the Pope placed them under the care of the then Catholic Archbishop of Skopje.
+On October 19, 1923 with the provision of the Vatican they became an integral part of the Eparchy of Križevci and remained as such until 2001.